This post may contain affiliate links. Please read my disclosure policy.

 - Bring brisket to room temperature.
 Place a rack in lower third of oven and preheat to 275°F.

-- On the stove top heat bacon fat in a large roasting pan set over 2 burners on high.
+- On the stove top heat bacon fat on High in a large roasting pan set over 2 burners.
 Sear brisket on all sides until browned, 7–10 minutes.
 Transfer to a platter to rest.

-- Reduce heat to medium-high and add the vegetables to pan.
-Cook, stirring occasionally, until browned and just soft, about 15 minutes.
+- Reduce heat to medium and add the vegetables to pan.
+Cook until browned and just soft, about 15 minutes.
 Add the wine or juice, bring to a boil, and cook until almost evaporated, 10 minutes.
-Add the garlic cloves, thyme and bay leaves.
-Pour in broth to come halfway up side of pan, and bring to a boil.
-Move the vegetables to the sides of the pan and place the seared brisket into center of aromatics and cover tightly with foil.
-Braise in oven until meat is tender, 3 hours.
+Add the garlic, thyme and bay leaves.
+Pour broth to come halfway up side of pan, and bring to a boil.
+Using a spoon or spatula, move vegetables to the sides of the pan and place the seared brisket in center.
+Cover tightly with foil.
+Braise in oven until meat is tender, 3 to 3.5 hours.
+You're looking for fork tender brisket.

 - Transfer brisket to a tray, cover with foil and keep warm.
-Remove and discard the fat from surface of braising liquid.
-Strain braising liquid and transfer cooked vegetables to serving bowl.
+Remove and discard the fat from surface of braising liquid (optional).
+Strain braising liquid into large measuring cup and transfer cooked vegetables to serving bowl.
 Cover to keep warm.
-Cook braising liquid over high heat until reduced by half, about 15 minutes (or thicken with 2 tablespoons cornstarch and 1/4 cup water mixed.
+Cook braising liquid over high heat until reduced by half, about 15 minutes (or thicken with 2 tablespoons cornstarch and 1/4 cup water mixed).

 - Transfer brisket to a cutting board and slice against the grain.
 Arrange on platter and pour reduced braising liquid over and serve immediately with vegetables.